REMEDY : BNSSG referral pathways & Joint Formulary

 Lifestyle Advice

-Lifestyle advice from the RCOG patient information leaflet (March 2013) for women with pelvic floor prolapse includes:
+Lifestyle advice from the RCOG patient information leaflet (2) for women with pelvic floor prolapse includes:

-• Avoiding constipation
+• avoiding constipation where possible

 Pelvic Floor Exercises

 Supervised pelvic floor exercises can be provided by the Pelvic Health Physiotherapists.
+Please see referral section below.

-If there are also stress incontinence symptoms associated with prolapse or if physiotherapy is not appropriate then a community continence service referral may be helpful.
+If there are also stress incontinence symptoms associated with prolapse, or if physiotherapy is not appropriate, then a community continence service referral may be helpful.

 Pessaries